top of page

 Ex-Officio and Priest-in-Charge at St Thomas' Church.
 I moved to Bradley in May 2017 and immediately began serving on the governing body at our school.
 I am a former teacher and, as such, enjoy coming into school each week to lead collective worship and welcoming the children and staff into Church at times like Harvest, Christmas and Easter and for events like the leavers' assemblies.
 I became a governor because I think that local schools and Churches share a responsibility to serve the local community and care for the well-being of every child and their family.

-Being a Governor means: Serving, loving, and caring.
+Being a Governor means: Serving, Loving, and Caring.

 cache_2465279381_edited.jpg